05 Building Webster’s Lab V2 – VMware ESXi Host Configuration

 In the browser’s left frame, click Storage, as shown in Figure 13.

-In the right browser frame, on the Datastores tab, click New datastore, as shown in Figure 14.
+Click New datastore in the right browser frame on the Datastores tab, as shown in Figure 14.

 Click Create new VMFS datastore and click Next, as shown in Figure 15.

 This local datastore is for Host Cache.
 I am selecting my 250GB SSD and entering the Name of ESXiHost1 Host Cache.
 Click Next, as shown in Figure 16.